The grand 1870 Woodruff-Fontaine House , which carefully preserves Victorian clothing and furnishings.

 Blues City Tours

-A variety of bus tours, including an Elvis tour and a Memphis Music Tour.
+A variety of themed bus tours, including an Elvis tour and a Memphis Music Tour.

 Memphis' African American repertory theatre stages musicals, Shakespeare and modern drama.